cloudspannerecosystem/autoscaler/terraform/distributed/README.md

     export TF_VAR_location="${APP_APP_ENGINE_LOCATION}"
     ```

 2. Set the project ID where the Autoscaler state will be stored.
-The autoscaler
+The Autoscaler
     state includes the timestamps when the scaling events were triggered for
     each instance.